RAILFAN GUIDES of the U.S.

-Home to the former DL&W railroad off Croxton Rd, was a full facility complete with a turntable and roundhouse, of which only part of the roundhouse remains today.
+Home to the former Lehigh Valley RR Yard off Coxton Rd, was a full facility complete with a turntable and roundhouse, of which only part of the roundhouse remains today.
 The yard has seen a small resurgence after the Reading & Northern laid new track in 2009/2010 to accommodate 100 cars and up to 800 cars for sand storage for a "fracturing" plant nearby.

 R&N's steamer #425 makes periodically runs to Port Clinton and Jim Thorpe.

-The old roundhouse is still in use at the DL&W yard (what's left of it) by Rmdi, a private rail contractor that employs 20 to 40 people depending on the contracts they have for rail construction.
+The old roundhouse is still in use at the LV yard (what's left of it) by RMDI, a private rail contractor that employs 20 to 40 people depending on the contracts they have for rail construction.
 They reportedly bring in 2.5 to 5 mil a year.
-The address there is 12 Croxton Road.
+The address there is 12 Coxton Road.

 Duryea also hosts Powerail at 205 Clark Road, but I haven't come across much additional info on them other than the fact that they supply locomotive parts and power component accessories such as horns, turbochargers, bearings, etc.

 A depot still stands here.
 Nice shots can be had from across the tracks from the station.
 The depot is on the DL Pocono main at MP 120.8.

 A depot still stands here too, it's on the DL Pocono main at MP 112.8.

 Some of the trains I have found info on are: